taojin1992/MTX-Operating-System-Design/README.md

 ```

 ## Acknowledge
-The works are done based on the Linux system and C programming language.
+The work is done based on the Linux system and C programming language.
 The whole work designs and simulates a complete file system.
 I want to specially thank Professor KC Wang for his teaching.

 ```